kubernetes/website/content/zh/docs/contribute/style/diagram-guide.md

 <!--
-This guide shows you how to create, edit and share diagrams using the Mermaid Javascript library.
+This guide shows you how to create, edit and share diagrams using the Mermaid JavaScript library.
 Mermaid.js allows you to generate diagrams using a simple markdown-like syntax inside Markdown files.
 You can also use Mermaid to generate `.svg` or `.png` image files that you can add to your documentation.